by Gerald Goebel MSPT, CSCS

 To be funded by Medicaid, AT devices must specifically address medical problems and be prescribed by a physician.
 AT devices that can be funded by Medicaid are generally categorized as those available to adults, and those available to children.
 Medically necessary AT services are covered under Federal Medicaid law, and AT devices that are considered durable medical equipment are often covered under individual states’ Medicaid regulations.
-Here are descriptions of individual state programs.

 Medicaid’s Early Periodic Screening, Diagnosis and Treatment (ESDPT) Program specifically states that medically necessary services or durable medical equipment must be provided to Medicaid beneficiaries under 21 even if not covered in the state’s Medicaid program.
 Medical necessity must be established for Medicaid funding of AT.

 Often AT is billed as Durable Medical Equipment (DME) for Medicaid and private insurers.
 HCPCS codes are used for identifying the DME to be purchased.
 Equipment suppliers can help you identify the correct codes for your needs.

 Private health insurance can often be used as a source of funding for AT.
 Plans vary considerably in coverage and payment limits, however.
 Most private insurance will only fund AT that is considered medically necessary and prescribed by a physician.
 Individual insurance policies and procedures must be followed, and AT devices must fit within a covered category such as durable medical equipment or rehabilitation services.